DataDog/documentation/content/en/security/cloud_security_management/setup/_index.md

 ## Select CSM features

 Datadog provides a guided workflow for enabling CSM.
 The first step is to select the features you want to enable.
-Start by clicking **Get Started with Cloud Security Management** on the Overview page to access the **Features** page.
+Start by clicking **Get Started with Cloud Security Management** on the [Overview][9] page to access the **Features** page.

 Next, select the features you want to enable.
 After making your selections, click **Start Using Cloud Security Management** and confirm your choices.